SLKone/staging/_case-studies/Developing-a-Financial-Plan-200M-Womens-Healthcare.md

 #### Leading With Results
 - **Financial goal posts** established to measure success and monitor the budget
 - **Lender reporting** requirements satisfied and made reporting compliant for lending institutions.
-Reports demonstrated the company’s profile and ability to repay debt
+Reports demonstrated the company's profile and ability to repay debt
 - **Improved corporate agility** to promptly and proactively manage the business including changes in the locales in which the organization operates
 - **Increased the integrity, visibility, and confidence** of all financial statements and business variances impacting profitability and balance sheet